TrevorRowe123/openToW/README.md

 After each match on a server in the network, that server will report the winning team via openToW's http API, which will then update the team's score in the sector.
 After a set amount of time has passed, openToW will award ownership of a sector to the team with the most wins in the sector, and the map will be redrawn with the new sector owners and borders.
 If a single team owns all sectors on the map, that team will be awarded a win and the map will be reset to its original layout.

 # Installation
-note: openToW Requires Python Python 3.6 or above
+note: openToW Requires Python 3.6 or above

 1. Clone the openToW repository